ccme-tmc/gap2-testcases/README.md

 The meaning of each key-value pair:

 - `casename`: the case name of struct file.
+Note that the driver will try to find the `struct` file with the same case name in the `struct_files` directory.
+Make sure that this file exists.
 - `task`: category of task for present test.
 - `rkmax`: basis set of the augmented plane waves
 - `is_sp`: if the initialization is spin-polarized